ava-labs/avalanche-ops/README.md

 - 🍏 Fully automates node installation
 - 🚜 Fully automates node operations
 - 💻 Fully automates test network setups
+- 🛡️ Securely encrypt all artifacts in case of backups

 `avalanche-ops` is:
 - 🚫 NOT a replacement of [`avalanchego`](https://github.com/ava-labs/avalanchego)